-Negotiate the deal breakers first, if they can be solved, great you can move on to the detail.
+Negotiate the deal breakers first, if they can be solved, great you can move on to the finer details.

-For example, for a commercial lease, there’s no point negotating fitout contributions if you cannot agree on rent, rent incentives and the lease term first.
+For example, for a commercial lease, there’s no point negotiating fit-out contributions if you cannot agree on rent, rent incentives and the lease term first.

-If the deal breakers aren’t resolved, you may want to walk away or resolve them first before moving onto the smaller items.
+If the deal breakers aren’t resolved, you may want to walk away.

 Deal breakers could be items that cost the most or are most onerous for you.

-The negotiation style of another party might be an indicator of how that other party will be in a commercial relationship.
+The negotiation style of another party might be an indicator of how that other party will be in an ongoing commercial relationship.

 So, if you’re talking about a 3, 5 or 10 year lease term or other long term contract, that same one-sided, take all negotiation style might carry over in other interactions so be careful.